kubeflow/kubeflow/components/pvc-viewer/README.md

       # timeout: 30s
   rwoScheduling:
     # If set to true, the controller detects RWO-Volumes referred to by the
-    # podTemplate and uses affinities to schedule the viewer to nodes
+    # podSpec and uses affinities to schedule the viewer to nodes
     # where the volume is currently mounted.
 This enables the viewer to
     # access RWO-Volumes, even though they might already be mounted.
     enabled: true